List of My Hero Academia characters: Other Heroes

-A battle hero who specializes in hand-to-hand combat, he fights using his own close combat martial arts, Gunhead Martial Arts (GMA).
+Battle Hero: Gunhead specializes in hand-to-hand combat, he fights using his own close combat martial arts, Gunhead Martial Arts (GMA).
 He is muscular, has a protector as a face, and appears rough, but his tone is calm.
 His Quirk is Gatling.
 His arms have several organs that work similarly to muzzles, and he can fire collagen masses that harden similar to teeth and nails in a similar manner to bullets.
 He mainly uses warning shots, but he uses martial arts in decisive blows.
 He trained Ochaco Uraraka to use Gunhead Martial Arts.